 Since California was one of the first states to legally recognize same-sex marriages, many LGBTQ couples traveled here to formally tie the knot.
 Today, if those couples decide to get divorced, their home states may still not yet have a legal framework in place to assist same-sex divorces.
 California will help you get divorced even if you and/or your spouse are not residents of the state.
 However, the state in which you currently reside must refuse to cooperate.

 In this scenario, California can legally dissolve your marriage, but it may not have jurisdiction to help you with other divorce issues like property division and child custody.
 We can help find the answers to your specific scenario and clarify your options on every issue you face.

 If you are considering a same-sex divorce, it is important to speak with an attorney who understands this complex, ever-changing area of the law.
 We will help you understand all of your legal rights and options.
-Similar to heterosexual divorce, we emphasize and encourage the principle of Divorce Collaboration and Mediation as opposed to prolonged and expensive litigation.
-Same-sex divorce is relatively new, so make sure your family lawyer is well-versed in applicable laws and procedures.
+Similar to heterosexual divorce, we emphasize and encourage the principle of Collaborative-Mediation as opposed to prolonged and expensive litigation.
+Same-sex divorce is relatively new, so make sure to contact a family lawyer is well-versed in applicable laws and procedures.

 With over 35 years of experience in the practice of Family Law in Southern California, Leon F. Bennett and his seasoned legal team have helped families reach mutually agreeable decisions regarding matters of divorce, custody, support and the many rights and agreements associated with family law services.
 Call us to arrange a free consultation on any aspect of your situation.
 We’re here to help and find a suitable solution with compassion and closure.